miaomiao3/qvalid/README.md

 ## qvalid
-mini and helpful tool to validate struct's exported fields
+powerful tool to validate struct's exported fields

-## Feature
+## Features
-1. validate field value of numbers(int/uint/float...)
+- validate field value of numbers(int/uint/float...)
-2. validate field length of string/array/slice/map
+- validate field length of string/array/slice/map
-3. support **in** check
+- support **in** check
-4. when a field is slice and its element is struct/struct_pointer, qvalid auto validate this struct related element
+- when a field is slice and its element is struct/struct_pointer, qvalid auto validate this struct related element
-5. when a field is string, support attribute check. e.g. email/ip/email...
+- when a field is string, support attribute check. e.g. email/ip/email...
-6. pretty field output msg, use json tag first as field name
+- pretty field output msg, use json tag first as field name

 ## Install
 `